 Ten minutes, he replies, and I assume twenty to thirty minutes, knowing from past experience that sense of time and distance outside larger cities is quite vague.
 A quick consult with the gang later, we’re following Sachin up a staircase alongside a hill.
 Trees and scraggly, yellowing plants lend some color to the gray hill that seems like a heap of overlapping, obliquely set tiles.
-Snaking ramparts and turrets of Bala Quila, a 16th-century fort, come closer as we climb the seemingly never-ending, broad steps, sipping water and sidling up to any shade we can find.
+Snaking ramparts and turrets of Bala Quila, the 16th-century Alwar Fort, come closer as we climb the seemingly never-ending, broad steps, sipping water and sidling up to any shade we can find.

 Somewhere along the way, Harish points out a small water tank, offering us a chance to cool off with a swim.
 The absence of an extra set of clothes means that is out of the question, but I welcome the opportunity for a photo break while the rest of the gang carries on.
 I ask the kids to pose.
 A few coy smiles and ‘you firsts’ later, the kids run their fingers through their hair, put their arms around each other and flash victory signs.

 “Should we go for a swim?” asks Sachin.